 Ms. Poon's extensive expertise in domestic and international business operations, including sales and marketing and commercial operations, and her deep strategic and operational knowledge of the pharmaceutical industry, led the board to conclude that Ms. Poon should serve as a director.

-Board of Directors: 11/11

-Compensation Committee (Chairperson): 13/13

-Corporate Governance and Compliance Committee: 5/5
+Board of Directors: 11/11 Compensation Committee (Chairperson): 13/13 Corporate Governance and Compliance Committee: 5/5

-Prior Voting Results- -2020:
+Prior Voting Results-2020:

-For: 91.5%

-Against: 8.5%

-Regeneron Securities Beneficially Owned as of April 13, 2021:

-Common Stock: 790
+Common Stock: 790 Options: 87,308 RSUs: 750

-Options: 87,308

-RSUs: 750

 P. ROY VAGELOS, M.D.